Wu Jin

-Wu Jin (吳京 (Ngô͘ Keng, Wú Jīng); 9 April 1934 – 14 January 2008) was a Taiwanese educator and politician who served as Minister for Education between 1996 and 1998 under president Lee Teng-hui.
+Wu Jin (吳京 (Ngô͘ Keng, Wú Jīng); 9 April 1934 – 14 January 2008) was a Taiwanese civil, mechanical, and hydraulic engineer who served as Minister for Education between 1996 and 1998 under President Lee Teng-hui.

-Early life
+Early life and career

-Wu obtained his doctorate in mechanics and hydraulics from the University of Iowa, in Iowa City, Iowa, U.S..
-He was a research fellow at the Academia Sinica in 1986.

-Wu also served as the first president of the National Cheng Kung University (NCKU) in Tainan, Taiwan.
+Wu was born in Nanjing on 9 April 1934.
+After moving to Taiwan, he graduated from National Cheng Kung University with a bachelor's degree in civil engineering in 1956.
+He then completed graduate studies in the United States, earning a Master of Science (M.S.) in 1961 and his Ph.D. in 1964, both from the University of Iowa in mechanical engineering and hydraulic engineering.
+His doctoral dissertation, completed under Louis Landweber, was titled, "The measurement of viscous drag of ship forms".

+After receiving his doctorate, Wu was a research fellow at Academia Sinica in 1986 and was elected a member of Academia Sinica in the same year.
+In 1995, Wu was elected to the United States National Academy of Engineering.

+Upon graduating from the University of Iowa, Wu worked for Hydronautics, Inc. as a research scientist within the Fluid Motions Division, and in 1966, became head of that division.
+In 1972, Wu was promoted again, to lead the Hawaii-based Geophysical Fluid Dynamics Division.
+Wu joined the University of Delaware faculty in 1974, and held the H. Fletcher Brown Professorship in Marine Studies and Civil Engineering from 1980 to 1998.
+In Taiwan, he served as the president of National Cheng Kung University (NCKU) from 1994 to 1996.

 Minister for Education

 Wu was selected by President Lee Teng-hui to serve as Taiwan's education minister in June 1996.

 He was known for his progressive views on the reforms needed in Taiwan's educational system.

 Wu stepped down as Minister for Education in February 1998.
 His resignation was due to a difference of opinion dispute between himself and the president of Academia Sinica, Lee Yuan-tseh, over the pace and types of educational reforms needed.
 (Lee Yuan-tseh had previously chaired a panel force in the 1980s which had led to a number of changes concerning education in Taiwan.)